omeka/classic-enduser/docs/Plugins/Exports.md

 ![.](../doc_files/plugin_images/Exports_config.png)

-On this page you must set a folder on your server, inside your Omeka S installation directory, for the temporary export files to be created.
+On this page you must set a folder on your server, inside your Omeka S installation directory, for temporary files to be created.
 Enter in the absolute path from your server root.

 You must create the directory first on your server, and set its permissions to writeable, before you save this page.
 The plugin will check that the folder exists and is writeable when you save the page, and give an error message if there is a problem.